To be announced.

 Zoë went on to make her professional debut in the role of Tantomile in Cats in 2010 – a role she then returned to once again in 2015.
 In between, Zoë was part of the Australian cast of The Addams Family Musical where she understudied the role of Wednesday Addams.
 Zoë has toured Australia and New Zealand with Matilda The Musical as Swing and Assistant Dance Captain and the The Illusionists 2.0 where she was engaged as a Dancer and Assistant as well as Dance Captain for the show.
 Most recently, Zoë featured in the Australian tour of MAMMA MIA!
 The Musical.

 Sarah has performed the roles of Ellen in the Australian tour of Miss Saigon, Sophia (cover Annette) in Saturday Night Fever in London’s West End and Ashley (cover Pearl and Dinah) in Starlight Express in Germany and New Zealand.
-She has covered the roles of Mary, Bird woman, Katy-nanna in Mary Poppins and Donna, Rosie and Tanya in the recent tour of MAMMA MIA!.
+She has covered the roles of Mary, Bird woman, Katy-nanna in Mary Poppins and Donna, Rosie and Tanya in the recent tour of MAMMA MIA!
+The Musical.
 Other credits include; Mack n Mabel and Follies(Production Company), The Man with The September Face and Jose Carreras’ Aids Benefit Gala (Germany).

 Sarah travelled around the world as lead vocalist on board the cruise liner M.S Amadea and has appeared in a number television shows, TVC’s, corporate events and cabarets including the popular Paul O’ Grady Show (U.K) and Starlight Express 3D Races shown in all the U.S, U.K, N.Z and Asia productions, MTV Music Awards, Suitably Laced, The Jingle Belles, and the 2010 Australia’s Got Talent Grand final with Rolling Entertainment.